Cogitri/Tau/src/editview/README.md

 Please see the docs on https://gxi.cogitri.dev/docs to learn more about Tau's inner workings.
 [gtk-rs' site](https://gtk-rs.org/) offers documentation and examples about how gtk-rs works.

-Visit [Weblate](https://hosted.weblate.org/engage/gxi/) to translate Tau and its components.
+Visit [GNOME's Damned Lies Platform](https://l10n.gnome.org/module/tau/) to translate Tau and its components.

 ## Native Dependencies
 	* Cairo >= 1.16